 Geoffrey Thomas has served Western Washington communities since 1994.
 His 24+ years of work experience includes service as a firefighter, city and county planner, project manager, and legislative analyst.
 He has worked in private business and local government.
 His previous service includes: Monroe City Councilmember and Mayor Pro Tem, planning commissioner, homeowners’ association president, scout leader, youth lacrosse coach, and church director.
 Geoffrey and his wife, Lara, have been married for over 25 years.
 They have two sons who both attend the University of Washington.
-Geoffrey is currently serving his second term in office.
+Geoffrey is currently serving his third term in office.

 On Tuesday, May 11, 2021, I delivered the State of the City Address during a virtual meeting of the Monroe Chamber of Commerce.
 In the presentation, I provided updates on early 2020 City Operations; the impacts of COVID-19 and the City's ongoing response; legislative advocacy; maintaining essential City services; upcoming projects; and COVID-19 recovery, reconnecting, and building resiliency.